joostvanwollingen/gitbook/cypressio.md

 # System under test

 We've selected a number of interesting websites to use in our tests tonight.
-Feel free to choose one or more of the options below and try your hand at a few of the exercices.
+Feel free to choose one or more of the options below and try your hand at a few of the exercises.

 | Page | Keywords |
 | :--- | :--- |